Network Pricing

 What's the difference between fixed and variable charges?

 Volume charges are what you pay for the amount of electricity that you use on a daily basis.
-It is charged using a per kWh price.
-This is all about how “much” electricity you use.
+Volume charges are a good way to recover costs for shared assets, as those that use more pay more, and those that use less pay less.
+This is all about how “much” electricity you use, measured in kWh.

-At EA Networks, we build our network to meet maximum demand, which means our asset costs are largely driven by capacity needs, your peak demand, and your contribution to network peak demands.
+At EA Networks, we build the network close to you to meet your peak demand, and we build our upstream network to meet the combined peak demand of all customers.
+This means our asset costs are largely driven by capacity needs: your peak demand, and your contribution to network peak demands.

 Can I change the capacity of my power supply to reduce costs?